AdobeDocs/experience-manager-64.de-DE/help/assets/install-config-3d.md

 >[!NOTE]
 >
->Der Konvertierungsdienst wird von der Adobe in Amazon AWS gehostet.
-Nach der ordnungsgemäßen Konfiguration des Dienstes werden die `.dn` Dateien, die in AEM hochgeladen wurden, mithilfe der temporären Datenspeicherung in Amazon S3 sicher in den Konvertierungsdienst kopiert.
+>The conversion service is hosted by Adobe in Amazon AWS.
+After properly configuring the service, `.dn` files uploaded to AEM are then copied securely to the conversion service by way of temporary storage in Amazon S3.
 Das Konversionsergebnis wird über eine temporäre S3-Datenspeicherung zurück auf AEM übertragen.
-Alle Überweisungen und Datenspeicherung sind gesichert.
+All transfers and storage are secured.
 Außerdem bleiben die Inhalte in S3 und der Konvertierungsdienst nur kurz (normalerweise höchstens wenige Minuten) erhalten.

-**So konfigurieren Sie den Suoport für Adobe Dimension-Assets**:
+**To configure suoport for Adobe Dimension assets**:

 1. Wenden Sie sich an Ihren Adobe AEM Kundenbetreuer, Bereitstellungsexperten oder Supportmitarbeiter, um Anmeldeinformationen für **AEM3D-Dienste** anzufordern.

    >[!NOTE]
    >
-   >Für jedes Unternehmen ist unabhängig von der Anzahl AEM Instanzen, auf denen die Anmeldeinformationen installiert sind, nur ein Satz Anmeldeinformationen erforderlich.
+   >Only one set of credentials is required for each organization, regardless of the number of AEM instances on which the credentials are installed.

-1. Vergewissern Sie sich, dass Sie die folgenden Informationen erhalten haben:
+1. Verify that you have received the following information:

    * accountId
    * customerId